Spirit of Poverty

-The parable of Beggar Lazarus
+The Beggar Lazarus

 One of the least discussed parables of Jesus in a day and age of “prosperity gospel” is the tale of a rich man and a poor beggar.
 You can use the stark mental image of a poor man sitting outside the city gates.
 He was covered in sores and begging for scraps of food to eat.
 Can you see the contrast with the rich man in fine linens, paying little heed to anything beyond his own needs?